GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 ```

-For more advanced features like scripting and protocol support,
+For other advanced features like scripting and protocol supports,
 [Download](https://greptime.com/download/) and run GreptimeDB locally by
 following [docs](https://docs.greptime.com).